JeremyBYU/OrganizedPointFilters/README.md

 ## Installation

+If you just want to install the python bindings and have a supported architecture, use pip: pip install polylidar.
+Binary wheels have been created for Windows, Linux, and MacOS.
+If this fails see below to install from source.

+### Build Python Library (Fast)
-Installation is entirely through CMake now.
+Building is entirely through CMake now.
 You must have CMake 3.14 or higher installed and a C++ compiler with C++ 14 or higher.
-No built binaries are included currently.
+CLone the project and then call `pip install .`.
+That its!
+It actually will call CMake for you and build the python library.

-### Build Project Library
+### Build C++ Project Library

+Building is entirely through CMake now.
+You must have CMake 3.14 or higher installed and a C++ compiler with C++ 14 or higher.

 1. `mkdir cmake-build && cd cmake-build`. - create build folder directory
 2. `cmake ../ -DCMAKE_BUILD_TYPE=Release` .
 For windows also add `-DCMAKE_GENERATOR_PLATFORM=x64`
 3. `cmake --build . -j$(nproc) --config Release`  - Build OPF

-### Build and Install Python Extension
+### Build and Install Python Extension after C++ Library (Slow)

 1. Install [conda](https://conda.io/projects/conda/en/latest/) or create a python virtual envrionment ([Why?](https://medium.freecodecamp.org/why-you-need-python-environments-and-how-to-manage-them-with-conda-85f155f4353c)).
 I recommend conda for Windows users.
 2. `cd cmake-build && cmake --build . --target python-package --config Release -j$(nproc)`